-• All students are dismissed at 2:20 pm on Monday, and 3:30 pm on Tuesday-Friday or 4:00 pm if assigned mandatory office hours.

-• Please arrive promptly at that time to pick up your child if they are not taking public transportation.
+- All students are dismissed at 2:20 pm on Monday, and 3:30 pm on Tuesday-Friday or 4:00 pm if assigned mandatory office hours. - Please arrive promptly at that time to pick up your child if they are not taking public transportation.
 You may not stop to pick up students on Scotland Road or enter the building.
-Additionally, parking in the fire lane in front of the building is prohibited and will be strictly enforced by the South Orange Police Department.

-• If your student will take public transportation, please discuss appropriate etiquette while waiting on, boarding, and riding the bus.
-It is extremely important that students understand the importance of wearing their mask while riding in public transportation as well.

-• Students are welcome to use the office telephones to communicate departure with parents and guardians.
+Additionally, parking in the fire lane in front of the building is prohibited and will be strictly enforced by the South Orange Police Department. - If your student will take public transportation, please discuss appropriate etiquette while waiting on, boarding, and riding the bus. - Students are welcome to use the office telephones to communicate departure with parents and guardians.